mnik-creator/tunisgo/README.md

-# TunisGO — Transit Navigation App For Tunisia's Transport
+# TunisGO — Public Transit Navigation for Tunisia

 TunisGO is a mobile transit navigation app for Tunisia's transportation network (now SNCFT), built with Flutter.
 It provides offline-first access to train schedules, real-time journey planning, and notifications for the Tunisian railway network.